calebstein1/simplang/README.md

 `endif` - signifies the end of an if block

-`print <a1>` - prints the integer value stored in the register specified by a1
+`(print, printn) <a1>` - prints the integer value stored in the register specified by a1, the n variant omits the trailing newline

-`print_s <a1>` - prints the string value stored in the register specified by a1, print_s cannot print string literals directly
+`(print_s, printn_s) <a1>` - prints the string value stored in the register specified by a1, print_s cannot print string literals directly, the n varirant omits the trailing newline

 `done` - ends execution of the program